 Ayers Institute for Teacher Learning & Innovation »

-The Ayers Institute for Teacher Learning and Innovation is pleased to offer a replay of the webinar session from November 12, 2019 at no charge.Please fill out the form below and click the “Request the Webinar Link” button.
+The Ayers Institute for Teacher Learning and Innovation is pleased to offer a replay of the webinar session from February 18, 2020 at no charge.Please fill out the form below and click the “Request the Webinar Link” button.
 A message will be sent to the e-mail address you provide in this form.
-The e-mail will contain a Web link and instructions for accessing the recording of the Webinar session.-----Webinar Topic: Phenomena-based Learning in K-12 Science ClassroomsWhy is the sand hot at the beach?
-Why are ash trees dying in Tennessee?
-Why do most adults around the world get a stomachache when they drink milk?
-With the recent implementation of new practice-focused science standards in Tennessee and across the country, phenomena-based learning has emerged as an effective way of helping students make sense of science in their everyday lives.
-In this approach, students observe a natural phenomenon and investigate why it occurs— an approach that mirrors how actual scientists find answers through reasoning and inquiry.
-Using phenomena as an anchor for science learning taps into students' natural desire to understand the world they live in and motivates students to figure out how and why something happens.
+The e-mail will contain a Web link and instructions for accessing the recording of the Webinar session.-----Webinar Topic: Using Modeling in K-12 Science ClassroomsWhat is a scientific model?
+How do students engage in modeling?
+What could this look like in a science classroom?
+With the recent implementation of new practice-focused science standards in Tennessee and across the country, modeling is a high leverage practice that engages students in all of the other NGSS scientific practices and helps students make sense of science in their everyday lives.
+When students engage in modeling while studying natural phenomena, thinking is made visible and public, ideas are more easily connected, teachers can better see student thinking and conceptual changes in their thinking, and students are allowed to critique one another’s claims and use of evidence.
+The practice of modeling mirrors how actual scientists find answers through reasoning and inquiry, and is a natural companion to phenomenon-based learning.